Follow us

 • Who are the biggest customers?
 Are they likely to stay on after the acquisition?

-• KPIs like traffic, customer activity, conversion rates.
+• KPIs like traffic, customer activity, and conversion rates.

 • Are customers satisfied?